-- 4.7.1 These Partner Members are jointly nominated by the local authorities whose areas coincide with, or include the whole or any part of, the ICB's area.
-Those local authorities are:

-- a) Bath and North East Somerset Council

-- b) Swindon Borough Council

-- c) Wiltshire Council

-- 4.7.2 These members will fulfil the eligibility criteria set out at 4.1 and also the following additional eligibility criteria

-- a) Be the Chief Executive or hold a relevant Executive level role of one of the bodies listed at 4.7.1 - 4.7.3 Individuals will not be eligible if - a) Any of the disqualification criteria set out in 4.2 apply - 4.7.4 These members will be appointed by a Panel convened by the Chief Executive subject to the approval of the Chair. - 4.7.5 The appointment process will be as follows: - a) Joint Nomination: - When a vacancy arises, each eligible organisation listed at 4.7.1 will be invited to make one (1) nomination. - Eligible organisations may nominate individuals from their own organisation or another organisation. - All eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within ten (10) working days being deemed to constitute agreement.
+- 4.8.1 These Partner Members are jointly nominated by the local authorities whose areas coincide with, or include the whole or any part of, the ICB's area.
+Those local authorities are: - a) Bath and North East Somerset Council - b) Swindon Borough Council - c) Wiltshire Council - 4.8.2 These members will fulfil the eligibility criteria set out at 4.1 and also the following additional eligibility criteria - a) Be the Chief Executive, or hold a relevant Executive level role of one of the bodies listed at 4.8.1 - 4.8.3 Individuals will not be eligible if - a) Any of the disqualification criteria set out in 4.2 apply - 4.8.4 These members will be appointed by a Panel convened by the Chief Executive subject to the approval of the Chair. - 4.8.5 The appointment process will be as follows: - a) Joint Nomination: - When a vacancy arises, each eligible organisation listed at 4.8.1 will be invited to make one (1) nomination. - Eligible organisations may nominate individuals from their own organisation or another organisation. - All eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within ten (10) working days being deemed to constitute agreement.
 If they do agree, the list will be put forward to step b) below.
-If they don't, the nomination process will be re-run until majority acceptance is reached on the nominations put forward. - b) Assessment, selection, and appointment subject to approval of the Chair under c) - The full list of nominees will be considered by a panel convened by the Chief Executive - The panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 4.7.2 and 4.7.3 - In the event that there is more than one suitable nominee, the panel will select the most suitable for appointment. - c) Chair's approval - The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b). - 4.7.6 The term of office for these Partner Members will normally be three years.
-After each term a full nomination and selection process will be carried out.
-There is no maximum number of terms that these Partner Members may serve, however an individual may not serve more than nine consecutive years in the office of these Partner Members. - 4.7.7 These Partner Members shall give three months' notice in writing to the Chair, via the Secretariat, of their resignation from office at any time during their term of office.
+If they don't, the nomination process will be re-run until majority acceptance is reached on the nominations put forward. - b) Assessment, selection, and appointment subject to approval of the Chair under c) - The full list of nominees will be considered by a Panel convened by the Chief Executive - The Panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 4.8.2 and 4.8.3 - In the event that there is more than one suitable nominee, the Panel will select the most suitable for appointment. - c) Chair's approval

+- The Chair will determine whether to approve the appointment of the most suitable nominee as identified under b). - 4.8.6 The term of office for these Partner Members will be three years, and the total number of terms they may serve is three terms, be that consecutively or over a period of time.
+At the end of a term, a process will be carried out to ascertain the eligible nominators' support for the individual's continuation in office for a second term.
+An individual may not serve more than nine years in total in the office of these Partner Members. - 4.8.7 These Partner Members shall give three months' notice in writing to the Chair, via the Secretariat, of their resignation from office at any time during their term of office.
 The ICB shall give three months' notice in writing to these Partner Members, via the nominating parties.

-4.8 Chief Medical Officer
+4.9 Chief Medical Officer